rism-digital/verovio-reference-book/_book/04-advanced-topics/07-expansions.md

   - name: expansion-002-default
     test-suite: expansion/expansion-002.mei
     options:
+      expandAlways: True
       expand: "default"
 ---

 Scores may contain repetitions, endings, or directives to repeat a section from a certain location in the score, such as dal segno or similar.
 Such instructions allow performers to make informed decisions about the repetition structure during performance.
 The MEI schema provides the [`<expansion>` element](https://music-encoding.org/guidelines/v5/elements/expansion) to encode specific versions of a score's repetition structure.

-Verovio supports this MEI element with the `--expand` toolkit option, which generates an unfolded version of the score in the requested output format.
-This realises the encoded repetitions by copying and/or deleting score elements to match the specified repetition structure.
+Verovio supports the `expansion` MEI element.
+When loading an MEI file, it will look for the first `expansion` element, and, depending on the output format, it will apply it and produce an unfolded version of the score.
+It realises the encoded repetitions by copying and/or deleting score elements to match the specified repetition structure.
+This is the case by default for all performance related output formats, which are MIDI, Timemap, and Expansionmap.
+For document related output formats, such as SVG or MEI, the score will not be expanded.

+The default behaviour can be modified with a couple of options.
+The `--expand-never` option will disable the expansion for all output formats, including the performance related ones (e.g., MIDI).
+Oppositely, the `--expand-always` option will enable the expansion for all output formats, including the document related one, such as SVG.

+When no `expansion` element is encoded, Verovio will try to infer one by parsing measure repetitions.
+This feature is still limited, and only simple repetition patterns will be properly inferred.
+Inferring `expansion` is also supported with the MusicXML input.
+Note that both input formats (MEI and MusicXML) use a distinct implementation for inferring the `expansion`.

+Verovio also features an `--expand` option, which enables a specific `expansion` element to be selected.

 The `expansion` element is expected to be the first element in a `section` or `ending` and must contain descendant `expansion`, `ending`, or `rdg` elements (see [guidelines for section](https://music-encoding.org/guidelines/v5/elements/section)).
 Its `@plist` attribute may point to its descendant `section`, `ending`, `rdg`, or `lem` elements to indicate a particular expanded version of that excerpt of the score.
 See the [MEI guidelines for a simple expansion example](https://music-encoding.org/guidelines/v5/content/shared.html#sharedMdivContent).